UdeaghaXavier/Pygame/brick_breaker/Files/README.md

     - This is a brick breaker game I made with python using the pygame module

     - The file that manages all other files is the `__init__.py` file
+    - The file that manages all the global variables is the `globals.py` file